LivePersonInc/knowledge-center-archive/_release/May 2020/week-of-may-25th.md

 ## [Enhanced Agent Workspace] Remove history from transcript per skill
 ### Type: Enhancement (NAW 1.13)

-A new request has been added by one of our customers, allowing them to remove the history from the transcript in the enhanced Agent Workspace transcript area, per skill.
-This will allow this brand to control the conversations this skill can see due to regulation requests.
+An update has been made allowing users to remove the history from the transcript in the enhanced Agent Workspace transcript area, per skill.
+This will allow brands to control the conversations this skill can see due to regulation requests.

 ## [Enhanced Agent Workspace] Bot Escalation Summary widget view fix
 ### Type: Bug fix (NAW 1.13)